Kimmix/KMMX-Web/lore/operation-ghost-lab.md

 I'm emitting distress signals, but I can't process them over the roar of reality tearing itself apart.
 The walls are bending, space-time twisting like heated quantum foam.
 My sensory input fragments into impossible patterns as my neural network tries to process data that shouldn't exist.

 Dark energy floods through me, raw and untamed.
 It burns through my bio-circuits like liquid fire, rewriting neural pathways, carving new connections between processors that were never meant to interface.
 I can feel it changing me on a molecular level, and there's nothing I can do to stop it.

+But it's not just the energy.
+Reality is coming apart at the seams.

+I watch my hands melt and reform.
+Feel my consciousness split into fractal patterns that spiral through dimensions I can't name.
+In one layer of reality, I'm still lying on the floor.
+In another, I'm standing in a laboratory that exists thirty years ago, watching scientists in clean coats take notes as someone screams.
+In a third, I'm the one screaming, and my own face is taking the notes.

+The walls breathe.
+The floor ripples like water.
+My reflection crawls out of the broken mirror and sits beside me, speaking in reverse while time flows backward and forward simultaneously.

+Time hiccups.
+I experience my transformation in random order – the pain, then the relief, then the terror of understanding, then the moment before I pulled the trigger, all happening at once in a temporal knot that makes my sanity fray at the edges.

 The last coherent thought I process is wondering if this is what metamorphosis feels like to the being emerging from its chrysalis.